kaidez/kaidez.com/_drafts/2015-06-15-write-code.md

 The first tasks I was giving were bug fixes, JavaScript ones and CSS ones.
 I also had to rewrite some HTML for the sake of cross-browser/device compliance, but I started off by dealing with those bugs.

 Then I was handed a project where I had to refactor some JavaScript related to the redesign of a web form.
-This project was obviously tougher than the bug fixes.
+Obviously tougher than the bug fixes.

 I've always been a bit insecure about my web stack skills being up to par, specifically the JavaScript one.
 JS is an anomaly that seemingly goes through changes every minute,so I've always been a little worried as to whether or not my JS skills were up-to-date.

-I went into the new job with this concern but a funny thing happened.
-I was able to fix the bugs rather quickly.
+And I went into the new job with this concern but a funny thing happened.
+I was able to do everything I was asked to do.

 I'm not saying that the bugs were so simple that a five-year old could fix them (they weren't), or that finishing the refactor makes me the world's greatest web developer (it doesn't).
 I saying to say that I wasn't intimidated by tasks I was given because my skills are better than I'm giving myself credit for.

 ## Why are my skills are better than I'm giving myself credit for?

 I am 100% convinced that my ability to do the job with no issues is a result of a decision I made months ago to try write at least one piece of web stack code a day.
-I missed as few days but I've mostly followed through with this decision.
+I missed some days but I've mostly followed through with this decision.

 Some of that code was for work, some of it was for [the lynda.com courses I created](/lynda-kaidez/ "Read about the lynda.com courses I created").
 A lot of it was just my trying out some new tool or framework, or playing with a specific part of the JavaScript core API.